 We asked the Top Travel Writers to Name the Best Coffee Shops in the World, and to share these gems with you.
-Coffee shops are a part and parcel of many people’s lifestyles and are integral to travel.Whether you like coffee or not doesn’t matter.
+Coffee shops are art and parcel of many people’s lifestyles and are integral to travel.Whether you like coffee or not doesn’t matter.
 They are those welcoming places where you can just watch the world go by, listen to local people fixing up world issues, or just absorb the site and the sounds of a place.
 From my perspective, it doesn’t hurt if that coffee is outstandingly good and that it has character.
 Don’t forget that hotels are lifting their game with coffee, and you can check this out when making an online hotel booking.

 Coffee Shops have a rich history